The choice of the raw ingredients used to compose our feeds is above all based on QUALITY and FOOD SAFETY.

 - It leads to liberation of oils contained within the cells of the seeds, hence better assimilation by the organism.

 - Cooking the proteins improves their digestibility whilst preserving them, thus better use by the animal.
 Neutralises the anti-nutritional factors (cyanogenic components) and oxidants (lipases and lipoxydases) which allows the animal to consume them safely.

 We use linseed produced in France and the United Kingdom.
 EIt is treated in a factory located in western France holding the « Bleu, Blanc, Coeur » label: this label brings to the fore the use of omega 3 sources in animal diets.
 The linseed is thematically treated using a patented process, seed by seed.
 Our supplier guarantees us a minimum level of total omega 3s of 160 g/kg of dry matter.

-The soya bean meal we use is 100% French, it is produced in a factory based in the Grand-Ouest from grains harvested in France.
-So, it is non-genetically modified (guaranteed to 99.1 %) soya bean meal with a guaranteed crude protein + fat level of 48%.
+The soybean meal we use is produced in France (Brittany) from European seeds.
+It is non-genetically modified (<0.9 %) soybean meal with a guaranteed crude protein + fat level of 48%.

 Extruded soya beans

-Just like soya bean meal, the whole grain is an important source of proteins (35% crude), rich in essential amino-acids (notably lysine and threonine).
+Just like soybean meal, the whole grain is an important source of proteins (35% crude), rich in essential amino-acids (notably lysine and threonine).
 However, by undergoing an extrusion process, the proteins in the beans are more digestible and so, better assimilated by the organism.